ilifu/ilifu_user_docs/docs/cluster/software_environments.md

 ### Using a container

-There are several ways one can use a Singularity container.
+The container images that are maintained by the support team can be found at `/data/exp_soft/containers/`.
+There are a number of ways one can use a Singularity container, including both interactive and non-interactive sessions, as detailed below.

 #### 1. Interactive shell command